Six Seacoast Splash Pads

 What is a splash pad?

-A splash pad is a water playground that’s designed for kids of all ages.
+A splash pad is a water playground that is designed for kids of all ages.
 They usually have a variety of features, such as fountains, geysers, and water cannons.
 Some splash pads even have slides and other interactive elements.
-Seacoast splash pads tend to “open” early June and run through August.
+Seacoast splash pads tend to “open” in early June and run through August.

-Splash pads are usually open to all ages, with babies and young elementary age kids the frequent fliers.
-Bring a towel, wear sunscreen, water, and coach older kids to look out for littles as they run, splash, and play.
+Splash pads are usually open to all ages, with babies and young elementary age kids the most frequent fliers.
+Bring a towel, wear sunscreen, water, and coach older kids to be on the look out for little ones as they run, splash, and play.
 As for furry friends, leave the pup at home.
 Most splash pads do not allow dogs for sanitary reasons.
 In addition, these public spaces are crowded on hot summer days and not everyone feels comfortable around a dog.
-If your dog loves the water, consider taking them on a dog-friendly Seacoast hike or get them a doggie pool!
+If your dog loves the water, consider taking them on a dog-friendly Seacoast hike or get them their own doggie pool!

 6 Seacoast Splash Pads in Maine, New Hampshire, and Massachusetts